 Piss-weak Objection Number 1: "It’s too hard to identify who the rightful Aboriginal landowners are"

 This fairly weak response essentially falls back on old-school terra nullius thinking, further punishing people simply for being on the receiving end of colonisation.
 “If we can’t work out who it belongs to, I guess it’s up for grabs!”

 As Professor Aileen Moreton-Robinson puts it, “the premise of colonisation - that Australia belonged to no one - informed the relationship between Indigenous people and the nation-state from its very inception.”
 This dynamic continues to shape contemporary legal regimes like Native Title, which empower a white bureaucracy to determine the authenticity of Aboriginal and Torres Strait Islander sovereignty while offering only limited resources and power to the communities themselves.

 Australia’s current Native Title scheme has undeniably proven to be an unjust and divisive framework, but the failings of the existing system don’t necessarily mean it’s impossible to find a better way of identifying and reaching agreement on who can speak for a particular land or sea territory.

-Instead, we can and should flip this on its head, and say “Well this project can’t continue unless you have landowner consent, and if you don’t know who the Aboriginal or Torres Strait Islander community that’s responsible for this territory is, you need to find out.”
+Instead, we can and should flip this on its head, and say “Well this project can’t continue unless you have landowner consent, and if you don’t know who the Indigenous community that’s responsible for this territory is, you need to find out.”